EklectikDesign2020/EklectikDesign2020/README.md

 - 👋 Hi, I’m @EklectikDesign2020
+-               Am a self taught porgrammer and graphic designer, have been working as a freelancer in Myanmar for over
+-               4 yrs, i created over 6 programs used in businsses and  gov office.
-- 👀 I’m interested in ... creating Python applications, and c# applications
+- 👀 I’m interested in ...
+Creating Python applications, and C# applications
-- 🌱 I’m currently learning ... more everyday
+- 🌱 I’m currently learning ... web design using Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Eklectik.design@hotmail.com